Meta-Learning at Scale for Large Language Models via Low-Rank Amortized Bayesian Meta-Learning: Empirical Evaluations

-\paragraph{Baselines.} We use four baseline methods that can viably scale to \textsc{Llama3-8B}. \textit{Pretrained} is the off-the-shelf LLM. \textit{Regular LoRA} is the default LoRA method trained on the whole randomly shuffled training dataset. \textit{Structured LoRA} also uses the default LoRA, but the training dataset follows the same ``structure'' as our method: it is iteratively trained 5 gradient steps on one task at a time.
+\paragraph{Baselines.} We use five baseline methods that can viably scale to our context. \textit{Pretrained} is the off-the-shelf LLM. \textit{Regular LoRA} is the default LoRA method trained on the whole randomly shuffled training dataset. \textit{Structured LoRA} also uses the default LoRA, but the training dataset follows the same ``structure'' as our method: it is iteratively trained 5 gradient steps on one task at a time, dropping the global variable.
 Thus, it tests the effect of our generative model on performance. \textit{Reptile} \citep{Nichol2018OnFM} implements the Reptile meta-learning algorithm.

-\paragraph{Results.} Figure \ref{fig:across-epochs} shows validation accuracy and ECE over epochs across methods.
-We observe that ABMLL consistently achieves higher accuracy.
-On ECE, ABMLL also consistently achieves the best performance, whereas structured LoRA worsens as training continues.
-For fariness, the result at the end of every sixth epoch is reported from regular LoRA, because both ABMLL and Reptile run six instead one gradient step during each epoch's training.

-Table \ref{tab:acc-ece} reports the best validation score for each model from three random seeds, showing a statistically significant advantage for ABMLL.
+\paragraph{Implementation details.} ABMLL takes one sample from the reparameterization step during inference.
+During validation on the unseen dataset, all models perform 5-shot learning: training 5 gradient steps on 5 batches from this dataset and evaluating on the rest.
+Appendix \ref{sec:appendix-exp} includes more details.